GildasP/jProcessingJS/README.md

 ### More ?

 There's more to come.
-I'm currently working on advanced image preloading, in order to be able to play some basic sketch while loading, and the real stuff once it's done.
+I'm currently working on **advanced image preloading**, in order to be able to play some basic sketch while loading, and the real stuff once it's done.
 Another usefull thing would be to start the sketch only when the audio files are loaded too, for example... or any other assets you'd need in your sketch.
 Obviously I'll have to deal with webfonts the same way, which is far more complicated.
 Wait'n see !